Recovering a time-homogeneous stock price process from perpetual option prices: Extensions

 \subsection{No options exercised immediately}

-In Hypothesis~\ref{hyp2}, in addition to (i) and (ii) which are enforcible by no-arbitrage considerations, we also assumed (iii) that there exists a finite strike $K^*$ such that for all strikes $K\geq K^*$ the put option is exercised immediately.
-Since $K^*<\infty$ is equivalent to $\varphi'(x_0)<0$, it is apparent from the expression in (\ref{phi-derivative}), that provided $\sigma$ is finite for some $x>x_0$, or equivalently $\nu$ gives mass to some $z>0$, then this property will hold.
+In Hypothesis~\ref{hyp2}, in addition to~(i) and (ii), which are enforceable by no-arbitrage considerations, we also assumed~(iii) that there exists a finite strike $K^*$ such that for all strikes $K\geq K^*$ the put option is exercised immediately.
+Since $K^*<\infty$ is equivalent to $\varphi'(x_0)<0,$ it is apparent from the expression in (\ref{phi-derivative}) that provided $\sigma$ is finite on some interval $(x_1,x_2)$ where $x_0<x_1<x_2$ or, equivalently, $\nu$ gives mass to some interval $(y_1,y_2)$ where $0<y_1<y_2$, this property will hold.
 However, it is interesting to consider what happens when this fails.

-Suppose $P(K)>K-x_0$ for all $K$ and $\lim_{K} P(K) - (K-x_0)=0$.
-Then $\varphi'(x_0)=0$, but $\varphi$ is strictly decreasing on $(\underline{x},x_0)$.
+Suppose that $P(K)>K-x_0$ for all $K$ and that $\lim_{K\to\infty} P(K) - (K-x_0)=0$.
+Then, $\varphi'(x_0)=0$, but $\varphi$ is strictly decreasing on $(\underline{x},x_0)$.
 The measure $\nu$ places no mass on $(0,\infty)$, the process $Z_t$ spends no time on $(0,\infty)$ and $X_t$ never takes values above $x_0$.
-In particular $X_t$ is reflected (downwards) at $x_0$.
-The resulting model is consistent with observed option prices, but not with the assumption that the discounted price process is a martingale.
-However, by allowing non-zero dividend rates we can find a model for which the ex-dividend price process is a martingale, and for which the model prices are given by $P(K)$.
-See Section~\ref{zeror} below.
+In particular, $X_t$ is reflected (downward) at~$x_0$.
+The resulting model is consistent with observed option prices, but not with the assumption that the discounted price process is a (local) martingale.
+However, by allowing nonzero dividend rates, we can find a model for which the ex-dividend price process is a martingale and for which the model prices are given by $P(K)$; see Section~\ref{zeror} below.